gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Unprotect-RMSFile.md

 You can run this command concurrently when you specify a different path for the *LogFile* parameter for each command that runs in parallel.
 If you don't specify a different log file path and the previous command hasn't finished, the new command will fail.

-This cmdlet is not supported for the Azure Information Protection unified labeling client.
+> [!NOTE]
+> To provide a unified and streamlined customer experience, the **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021.**
+>
+> This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
+Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).

 ## EXAMPLES